Showing posts with label Samutsongkhram. Show all posts

 On full time I took my time to walk around and was most amused to hear the 1970’s classic, ‘Yellow River’ by Christie booming out over the PA.
 I decided to head back into the town centre hoping to find a bar with some home fans inside.
 However, it appeared that nightlife and Samut Songkhram didn’t appear to go hand in hand.

-The fag end of the market was still ongoing, but instead, I bought some toasties and drinks at the 7/11 before heading home for an early night to listen to the games from back in the UK as well as taking a lovely seat on the waterfront to reflect on a classic day.
+The fag end of the market was still ongoing, but instead, I bought some toasties and drinks at the 7/11 before heading home for an early night to listen to the games from back in the UK, as well as taking a lovely seat on the waterfront to reflect on a classic day.

 The Monday morning was another stunner.
 After I had my breakfast and said my farewells and once again decided to walk into town; only this time on the main road.
 Freshly caught fish from the river stood drying on hooks by the roadside and once again nobody was shy of a large smile.